-Setting out on our around the world journey we had made many personal goals (Bucket List) that we wanted to accomplish while living & traveling abroad.
-Some were simple, like witnessing a sporting event in a foreign country, eating with locals and trying the local cuisine (even if that was pig brains in China), climbing Mt.
+Setting out on our around the world journey we had made many personal goals that we wanted to accomplish while living & traveling abroad.
+One of our goals was to go on an FTF Geocaching Adventure.
+Some were simple, like witnessing a sporting event in a foreign country, eating with locals and trying the local cuisine (even if that was pig brains in China), Geocaching on Top of the World, climbing Mt.
 Kilimanjaro in Africa, and spending the night on the Great Wall of China.
 The list is long, and seems to be constantly getting longer!
 This is the same for our Geocaching Bucket List.

 One of our biggest goals since we began Geocaching years was to find an FTF (and do the FTF dance!) which we found extremely difficult to do in the States.
 So much so, that we had to make it a goal of ours when we began traveling abroad.
 After nearly one year living and traveling around the world, we finally had our Geocaching FTF Adventure in Macau, but it did not come without heartache.

 What is an FTF and Why Is It “Cool”?

 What is an FTF?
 An FTF is a First to Find.
 Meaning that once a geocache is made “live” then it is available to be found…and sometimes that means it’s free for all!
 Being the first to sign the log and have your name on it forever is a source of pride for many geocachers.
 To some this might not mean that much, but for others, it means everything.

 To think that some caches are now turning 10 plus years old, having been the first to discover it is a nice feather in the cap of your geocaching accomplishments.

 FTF Hounds: 1 – Peanuts or Pretzels: 0